Improving the efficiency of finite-time memory erasure with potential barrier shaping: Results and discussions

-We understand from the previous results of the variation of the erasure rate or the success rate as a function of the tilting force amplitude $A$ and the noise strength $D$, for different values of the asymmetry parameter $c$, that the erasure rate is highly sensitive to the degree of asymmetry present in the potential.
-Therefore, we perform a more direct study to observe the functional dependence of the erasure rate on the asymmetry parameter $c$.
-This explicit variation of the erasure rate against $c$ is plotted in Fig.~\ref{fig:e_d_c_0_position}{(b)}, where we show how the erasure rate changes with the asymmetry parameter \( c \) for different levels of the external driving force amplitude \( A \) for a fixed value of noise strength $D$.
-For lower values of \( A \), we observe a higher erasure rate in the strongly asymmetric regime, but as the system approaches symmetry (\( c \to 1 \)), the erasure rate drops significantly.
-However, for sufficiently high external forces (e.g., $A = 1.30$), the erasure rate remains high (around 95\%) even in the symmetric case ($c = 1$) and does not vary substantially as the asymmetry is reduced.
+We understand from the previous results of the variation of the success rate or the success rate as a function of the tilting force amplitude $A$ and the noise strength $D$, for different values of the asymmetry parameter $c$, that the success rate is highly sensitive to the degree of asymmetry present in the potential.
+Therefore, we perform a more direct study to observe the functional dependence of the success rate on the asymmetry parameter $c$.
+This explicit variation of the success rate against $c$ is plotted in Fig.~\ref{fig:e_d_c_0_position}{(b)}, where we show how the success rate changes with the asymmetry parameter \( c \) for different levels of the external driving force amplitude \( A \) for a fixed value of noise strength $D$.
+For lower values of \( A \), we observe a higher success rate in the strongly asymmetric regime, but as the system approaches symmetry (\( c \to 1 \)), the success rate drops significantly.
+However, for sufficiently high external forces (e.g., $A = 1.30$), the success rate remains high (around 95\%) even in the symmetric case ($c = 1$) and does not vary substantially as the asymmetry is reduced.
 This observation suggests that the effect of asymmetry becomes more prominent when the amplitude of the tilting force is less.
 This further justifies the fact that the asymmetry factor in the potential makes the transition favorable, which was less probable due to the impact of the erasure protocol alone.

 Further, we determine an optimal driving amplitude $A_{\textrm{opt}}$ where over $98\%$ erasure occurs for different asymmetries.
 The data for a fixed barrier height $h=1$ and noise strength $D=0.15$ have been recorded in TABLE~\ref{tab:opt_amp_vs_c}.
 The results have been presented graphically in Fig.~\ref{fig:table_plot_combined_o_position_D_0.15}.
 We detect that the value of $A_{\textrm{opt}}$ is much smaller for the asymmetric cases than for the symmetric one.
 These data provide a systematic representation of our previous understanding that less tilting force is required to make a successful erasure when the intrinsic potential bears asymmetry.